athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

     There are many aspects of the MLP that we may wish to tune.
 We will define a very simple model with one hidden layer and define five hyperparameters to tune.
 They are:

-ˆ ninput: The number of prior inputs to use as input for the model (e.g.
+- ninput: The number of prior inputs to use as input for the model (e.g.
 12 months).

-ˆ nnodes: The number of nodes to use in the hidden layer (e.g. 50).
+- nnodes: The number of nodes to use in the hidden layer (e.g. 50).

-ˆ nepochs: The number of training epochs (e.g. 1000).
+- nepochs: The number of training epochs (e.g. 1000).

 15.4.
 Multilayer Perceptron Model 300

-ˆ nbatch: The number of samples to include in each mini-batch (e.g. 32).
+- nbatch: The number of samples to include in each mini-batch (e.g. 32).

-ˆ ndiff: The difference order (e.g. 0 or 12).
+- ndiff: The difference order (e.g. 0 or 12).

     Modern neural networks can handle raw data with little pre-processing, such as scaling and differencing.
 Nevertheless, when it comes to time series data, sometimes differencing the series